 Cheap Skiathos Town holidays put tourists in the heart of a modern, cosmopolitan town.
 This popular capital has been attracting visitors since the 1960s and has found favour with several celebrities.
 It has even featured in the musical movie Mamma Mia.

-Skiathos Town has two sides to it, the traditional old town that has been around for years and the bustling new town that has developed as part of Skiathos’ booming tourist trade.
-The two sides are strikingly different; while the new town is characterised by loud bars and a large marina, the old town is a maze of winding streets lined by whitewashed houses with terracotta roofs.
+The resort has two sides to it, the traditional old town that has been around for years and the bustling new town that has developed as part of Skiathos’ booming tourist trade.
+The two sides are strikingly different; while the new town is characterised by a stylish harbour with cocktail bars, restaurants, tavernas, and golden beaches, while the old town is a maze of winding streets lined by whitewashed houses with terracotta roofs.

 Skiathos in summer is almost always gloriously hot and dry.
 There are twelve sunshine hours daily and make sure you pack your sun protection, because throughout July and August the temperatures will rise to the mid-30s and the nights are warm too.
 If you plan to visit Skiathos Town during the spring or autumn months, you will find the temperatures a little more moderate and the evenings much cooler.

 Skiathos Town’s main beach is Megali Ammos, located just a short walk from the town centre.
 The beach is sandy with plenty of shallow areas and a water sports centre, so it’s popular among families of visitors and locals alike.
 If it gets crowded Skiathos has plenty of other beaches to visit instead; try the beautiful Koukonaries beach on the south side of the island, or the sea caves at nearby Lalaria.